 Like with most terriers, Boston Terriers are friendly and energetic dogs.
 They have a bright personality, making them wonderful companions for all families.
 But if you’re sensitive to dog fur, excessive shedding can be a real concern.

-Boston Terriers are not usually heavy shedders.
-They sport a single coat that’s made of thin and short fur – meaning they won’t shed as much as other breeds.
+So, do Boston Terriers shed?
+Boston Terriers are not heavy-shedding dogs.
+They sport a single coat that’s made of thin and short fur, meaning they won’t shed as much as other dog breeds.
 As a result, their smooth, shiny coat is relatively easy to groom and maintain.

 Table of Contents

 Boston Terriers don’t shed a lot.
 But like with nearly all dogs, the Boston Terriers will still shed a certain degree.
 Not all dogs within a breed will shed the same amount.
 Some may be heavier shedders than others.

 So, we surveyed the popular Boston Terrier Subreddit and other dog forums to ask owners about their dog’s shedding.
 Here’s what real Boston Terrier owners have to say:

 Real Owner Answers

 1. Zezera08 says Moderate: “Some Boston Terriers shed more than others.
 But regardless of how much, their fur is short so it’s not really a big deal.”